deepikaaselvam/IQMath-Payment-Integration/README.md

 - Provides essential details for reaching out to IQMath Technologies for further assistance or inquiries.

 ### 5. 💳 **Razorpay Integration**
-- Securely integrates a payment gateway to facilitate hassle-free payments.
+- **SECURELY INTEGRATES A PAYMENT GATEWAY** to facilitate hassle-free payments.
-- Displays a confirmation page after successful transactions.
+- Displays a confirmation page after **Successful Transactions.**

 ---